 Hiring amazing talent is transformative; Founders should spend at least 50% of their time on hiring.

 So, where should you start?
-Well, I recommend focusing on the roles that will impact your business most.
-That might be a killer salesperson who can help you land those first few customers or a rockstar developer who can help you build out your product.
+I recommend focusing on the roles that will impact your business most.
+That might be a killer salesperson who can help you land those first few customers or a rockstar developer who can help you build your product.
 Whatever it is, make sure you’re prioritizing the roles that will move the needle for your startup.

 Building Your Core Team